Maximin Headway Control of Automated Vehicles for System Optimal Dynamic Traffic Assignment in General Networks: Modeling headway-dependent flow dynamics

 where $\rho_{i,j}(t)$ and $\textit{h}_{i,j}(t)$ are the density of the flow area and headway of link $(i,j)$ at time $t$, respectively.
-Figure \ref{fig:FD} shows the fundamental diagram of AVs with different headway based on Equation~\ref{eq:FD}.
+Figure \ref{fig:FD} presents the effect of headway on flow by HFD based on Equation~\ref{eq:FD}, where $h^{1}<h^{2}<h^{3}<h^{4}<h^{5}$.
 This figure is also validated by the experimental results from \citet{SHI2021279}, which empirically validates the fundamental diagram by collecting GPS trajectories of a platoon of AVs.

-As shown in Figure \ref{fig:FD}, headway could affect the fundamental diagram of AVs in the following aspects:
+As shown in Figure \ref{fig:FD}, headway could affect the HFD of AVs in the following aspects:

-\begin{itemize} \item Scope of free-flow region: a smaller headway corresponds to a larger scope of free-flow region. \item Upper bound of flow: a smaller headway corresponds to a larger upper bound of flow. \item Shockwave travel speed: a smaller headway corresponds to a higher shockwave travel speed. \end{itemize}
+\begin{itemize} \item Scope of the free-flow region: a smaller headway corresponds to a larger scope of the free-flow region. \item Upper bound of flow: a smaller headway corresponds to a larger upper bound of flow. \item Wave travel speed in congested states: a smaller headway corresponds to a higher wave travel speed in congested states. \end{itemize}

-Besides, we suppose the first AV entering an empty link would drive at a free-flow travel speed for link$(i,j)\in E\setminus(L_R\cup L_S)$ and $t\in[0,T]$.
-Then the headway-dependent fundamental diagram (HFD) is presented in Equation \ref{eq:f_con}:

-where $\textit{f}_{i,j}(t)$ is the inflow at the boundary of the flow area and buffer area of link $(i,j)$ at time $t$.
-The conservation law of traffic flow is shown as follows: